 Here I made one mistake and came back to the airport again to take the permit paper.
 So here it is, you got to learn from your mistakes and you’ll definitely remember it. 😉

 I wanted to visit the historic Cellular Jail on the first day but couldn’t for the timings.
 In the evening went to visit Corbyn’s Cove Beach.
-At 5 pm only it became very dark and nothing but enjoyed walking and the waves sound in the beach.
+At 5 pm only it became very dark and nothing but enjoyed walking and the waves sound on the beach.
 It was drizzling too.
 I found some local stalls outside of the beach selling many fancy things mainly made out of sea shell and wood.

 Corbyn’s Cove Beach

 GB Oceania is a 3-star hotel and located in the center of Port Blair.
 The modern interior design of this hotel is cool and the room is well-furnished too.
-This hotel is just 2.6 km from the airport and all main tourist attractions are nearby only.
-Breakfast and dinner were complimentary from Hotel GB Oceania restaurant.
+This hotel is just 2.6 km from the airport and all the main tourist attractions are nearby only.
+Breakfast and dinner were complimentary from the Hotel GB Oceania restaurant.
 In every restaurant in the Andaman Islands, you’ll find mainly South Indian food.
 It is because here most tourists are from South India.

 Hotel GB Oceania

 Here in Port Blair within 9 pm all shops, markets, and all activities do close.
 The city is normally safe to travel and I found locals are helpful and cooperative.
-All kinds of transport facility are there but two-wheelers are more.
+And all kinds of transport facility are there but two-wheelers are more.
 There are many hotels and restaurants in many ranges and budgets in the city.
 Many mobile networks do operate in the Andaman Islands but Internet speed is not faster, much expensive, and not available everywhere.

 Expensive Internet Service in the Andaman Islands [Nadav’s Place]

-So, it depends on your time, schedule, and interest at the FIRST DAY you can visit Cellular Jail, Light and Sound Show at Cellular Jail, and Corbyn’s Cove Beach.
+So, it depends on your time, schedule, and interest on the FIRST DAY you can visit Cellular Jail, Light and Sound Show at Cellular Jail, and Corbyn’s Cove Beach.
 Even you can move around nearby in the city.

 - All foreign tourists must collect permit paper from the Immigration section at Port Blair airport.
-Otherwise, you’ll not be allowed to stay any hotels and visit any places.
+Otherwise, you’ll not be allowed to stay at any hotels and visit any places.

 - Must carry your Passport, Permit Paper, and Identity Card (for Indians) wherever you visit in the Andaman Islands.